Abatement

 Estate planning is organizing how your property, money, and possessions will be managed and passed on when you die or if you become unable to make decisions yourself.

-An excepted [estate](/glossary/estate) is an estate that qualifies for simplified inheritance tax reporting to HMRC, allowing executors to apply for probate without completing the detailed IHT400 form.
+An excepted estate qualifies for simplified inheritance tax reporting to HMRC, letting executors apply for probate without completing the full IHT400 form.

 An executor is the person you name in your will to manage your estate after you die, ensuring your debts are paid and your belongings go to the right people.